• Knowing the World and Knowing Thyself

 —《Foundational Research on the Phenomenon of Thought》, Qingliang Yue

-Know the Self:Who Are You?
+Know Thyself:Who Are You?

 You are not your body,you are thought itself, boundless and pervasive.